avigail-hasida-healthy/hio-hio/README.md

 ## What is in this repository

-This repository is a monorepo which contains:
+This repository is a monorepo, managed by npm workspaces and contains:

 - two micro services: "auth" and "hios",
 - their clients: "auth-client" and "hios-client",